twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
 Included in version 6.0 & above only.
 These are located in the corners of the version number, copyright info and the company's website.
-* **Clr** (Clear) (top left corner) – Remove registration info to make the program unregistered much like the factory settings or when installing the program.
+* **Clr** (Clear) (version 4.5 & above, top left corner) – Remove registration info to make the program unregistered much like the factory settings or when installing the program.
+In version 4.5 through 5.6 the text is colored white and is located before the registration info.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
 * **Trial** (bottom right corner, version 12.0) – Restarts the trial period for unregistered copies after a grace period of 30 days.